LotharTeichert/chessdiagramjs/README.md

 ## Code Highlights
 The function "makeMove(fen, move)" is the heart of ChessDiagram.
 It takes a FEN string (Forsyth Edwards notation, an easy standard description of a chess position) and a move string in algebraic notation (see the example above) and computes the FEN string of the resulting position.
 This is done by some complex applications of the RegExp object in javascript, without fiddling around with internal board representations.

-## ToDo
+## New in Version 2.0
-* Checking more browsers for correct functionality.
+* Language support (but no more English/German simultaniously).
-* More features?
+* Support for nested variations.
-* Convincing the guys from wikipedia to use these diagrams instead of pictures.  :))
+* Display of move list below the board for navigation.